Zeta Geminorum

 Zeta Geminorum (ζ Geminorum, abbreviated Zeta Gem, ζ Gem) is a bright star with cluster components, distant optical components and a likely spectroscopic partner in the zodiac constellation of Gemini — in its south, on the left 'leg' of the twin Pollux.
 It is a classical Cepheid variable star, of which over 800 have been found in our galaxy.
 As such its regular pulsation and luminosity (proven in its class to correspond) and its relative proximity means the star is a useful calibrator in computing the cosmic distance ladder.
 Based on parallax measurements, it is approximately 1,200 light-years from the Sun.

 Zeta Geminorum is the primary or 'A' component of a multiple star system designated WDS J07041+2034.
-It bears traditional name Mekbuda, usually anglicised to /mEk'bjuːd@/.
+It bears the traditional name Mekbuda, usually anglicised to /mEk'bjuːd@/.

 Nomenclature

 ζ Geminorum (Latinised to Zeta Geminorum) is the star's Bayer designation.
 WDS J07041+2034 A is its designation in the Washington Double Star Catalog.
 The designations of the two components as WDS J03158-0849 Aa and Ab derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

 Zeta Geminorum bore the traditional name Mekbuda, from an Arabic phrase meaning "the lion's folded paw" (Zeta and Epsilon Geminorum (Mebsuta) were the paws of a lion).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN decided to attribute proper names to individual stars rather than entire multiple systems.
 It approved the name Mekbuda for the component WDS J07041+2034 Aa on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.

 In Chinese, 井宿 (Jǐng Su), meaning Well (asterism) consists of eight stars in Gemini: Zeta, Mu, Gamma, Nu, Xi, Epsilon, 36 and Lambda.
 Zeta is 井宿七 (Jǐng Su qī, the Seventh Star of Well).